 Confusion surrounds vote count in NYC mayoral primary

-The Democratic primary for mayor of New York City was thrown into a state of confusion Tuesday when elections officials abruptly retracted their latest report on the vote count.
+The Democratic primary for mayor of New York City was thrown into a state of confusion Tuesday when election officials abruptly retracted their latest report on the vote count after realizing it had been corrupted by test data never cleared from a computer system.

+The bungle was a black mark on New York City’s first major foray into ranked choice voting and seemed to confirm worries that the city’s Board of Elections, which is jointly run by Democrats and Republicans, was unprepared to implement the new system.

-As evening fell, New York City's Board of Election withdrew data it had released earlier purporting to be a first round of results from the city's new ranked choice voting system.
+The disarray began as evening fell, when the board withdrew data it had released earlier in the day purporting to be a first round of results from the ranked choice system.

-That data had shown Brooklyn Borough President Eric Adams, a former police captain who would be the city’s second Black mayor, had lost much of his lead and was ahead of former sanitation commissioner Kathryn Garcia by fewer than 16,000 votes in the unofficial tally, a lead of about 2%.
+That data had indicated that Brooklyn Borough President Eric Adams, a former police captain who would be the city’s second Black mayor, had lost much of his lead and was ahead of former sanitation commissioner Kathryn Garcia by fewer than 16,000 votes.

 Then the Board of Elections tweeted that it was aware of “a discrepancy” in its report on ranked choice voting results.
-It didn't explain what that discrepancy was or whether it potentially had any impact on the reported results.
+It didn’t initially explain what that discrepancy was withdrew the data

-“We are working with our RCV technical staff to identify where the discrepancy occurred.
-We ask the public, elected officials and candidates to have patience,” it said.
-Reached by phone, a spokesperson for the board wouldn’t elaborate.

-Then, without any further explanation, the board withdrew the vote data entirely and replaced it with a message saying results would be updated Wednesday.
+Just before 10:30 p.m. it released a statement saying that 135,000 ballot images that it had put into its computer system for testing purposes had never been cleared.

 The results initially released Tuesday, and then apparently withdrawn, were incomplete to begin with because they didn’t include any of the nearly 125,000 absentee ballots cast in the Democratic primary.